NanoRacks operates the world’s first commercial laboratory in space, serving the education, basic research and commercial research communities.

 - ISS National Laboratory Education program

-NanoRacks fully supports student-conducted experiments that focus on microgravity as a variable.
-Experiments usually fall into one of these three categories:
+NanoRacks fully supports student-conducted experiments that use micro-gravity as a variable.
+Student experiments have typically fallen into one the following categories:

 - Technology Demonstration (Air, Water, Surface Monitoring, Radiation Measurement, Communication & Navigation, Satellite Technologies, Spacecraft Materials, Robotics & Imaging, Orbital Environment, Avionics & Software)